 The standard value is 0.3 cfm/ft².
-The air leakage rating is important because openings in windows and doors can allow moisture to enter your home and createmold, which could lead to health issues.
-Moreover, properly sealed windows and doors can save you money on heating and cooling bills by better preserving your home’s interior temperature.
+The air leakage rating is important because openings in windows and doors can let moisture into the house.
+That moisture can foster mold growth and cause health issues.
+Properly sealed windows and doors can also save you money on heating and cooling bills.

 Condensation resistance is a measurement of how well a window resists moisture buildup.
-This feature is measured on a scale of 0 to 100, with a higher numbercorresponding to windows with a high resistance to buildup, especially in wet or humid climates.
+This feature is measured on a scale of 0 to 100.
+A higher number means that the window has a high resistance to condensation.
+This is a good thing, especially in wet or humid climates.

 Proper Window and Door Installation

-The best energy-efficient windows and doors are only as good as their installation, so select your installation company very carefully.
-Best Pick window and door companies carry general liability insurance as well as state-required workers’ compensation insurance and licenses, and they must meet our high standards for quality of work, cleanliness, and customer service.
+The best energy-efficient windows and doors are only as good as their installation.
+Choose your installation company very carefully.
+Best Pick window and door companies carry general liability insurance, state-required workers’ compensation insurance, and any required trade licenses.
+They also must meet our high standards for quality of work, cleanliness, and customer service.
 When you hire a Best Pick, we guarantee that you’ll be pleased with the experience and the end result.

 Didn’t use a Best Pick?
 Keep an eye out for the following signs of a less-than-stellar window or door installation:

 - A door that doesn’t hang level in the frame

 - Windows or doors that require significant force to open or close

 - A door that creaks loudly and consistently

 - An increase in your heating and cooling costs